TheLastCD/iRustio/README.md

 ## Can I Contribute
 Yes!!! my rust knowledge and syntax is not the best so any suggestions in the form of a PR are much appreciated

+# Backends
+iRustio supports the following backends:
+  - MPV (default)
+  - GStreamer
+Change backend by modifying the Config.toml file created intitial startup

 # Install
+Mac OS:
 TODO

 # Project Milestones

 ## General Milestones
--[x] Produce a working radion stream using the RadioBrowser API
+-[x] Produce a working iRadio stream using the RadioBrowser API

 -[x] Enable name querying for available streams

 -[x] Add support for browsing available tags

--[] Store/ cache streams so we don't need to call them everytime a query is made/ app is restarted **in Progress**
+-[?]
+Store/ cache streams so we don't need to call them everytime a query is made/ app is restarted
+  - implemented the following:
+    - Storing of presets
+    - Recently played stations
+  - Current API speeds doesn't really warrent more forms of caching but maybe needed later down the line

 -[] Add support for user favourites